qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ``Allow holes`` [boolean]
-  Choose whether to allow holes in the final concave hull
+  Choose whether to allow holes in the final concave hull.

   Default: *True*

-``Split multipart geometry into singlepart geometries`` [boolean] Check if you want to have singlepart geometries instead of multipart ones
+``Split multipart geometry into singlepart geometries`` [boolean] Check if you want to have singlepart geometries instead of multipart ones.

   Default: *False*

 Output
 ......
 ``Concave hull`` [vector: polygon]
-  Output concave hull
+  Output concave hull.

 See also
 ........